 Circular economy in the agricultural sector

 This theme is focussed on the number of hectares of farmland converted to sustainable use.
-This can be done by increasing the amount of farmland used more eco-efficiently, increasing the amount of hectares of farmland that became part of improved watershed/landscape management or by increasing the the number of hectares of farmland that agro-ecologically became more resilient to possible stresses and/or shocks.
+This can be done by increasing the amount of farmland used more eco-efficiently, increasing the number of hectares of farmland that became part of improved watershed/landscape management or by increasing the number of hectares of farmland that agro-ecologically became more resilient to possible stresses and/or shocks.

 Better work and income for youth and women

 This theme is relevant for all sectors in the priority countries.
-Its focus is on the amount of jobs and FTE created for youth and women.
-It aims to increase the amount of production workers in sustainable production practices.
+Its focus is on the number of jobs and FTE created for youth and women.
+It aims to increase the number of production workers in sustainable production practices.
 This can be done by increasing the number of land and factory workers with improved labour conditions in accordance with international agreements (male/female) or by increasing the number of land and production workers with improved working techniques and conditions.

 Inclusive business partnerships

 Are you looking to form an inclusive business partnership between a company and a NGO?
 This guide aims to give NGOs and companies guidance in conducting more productive partnerships as equal partners.
 This guide can provide inspiration in the form of examples and lessons learned.